|

 What channel is Green Acres on?

 Although if you look hard enough, you can usually find SOME channel that shows Green Acres, why wait months, possibly years to see your favorite episodes?!?
-Click here to find out how you can REASONABLY own every single episode!

 What cast members are still alive?